My third book, from Westminster John Knox Press:

 This will be the first of a three-volume series, with books for Years A, B, and C of the Revised Common Lectionary cycle.
-(Year C comes out first because it’s the cycle for next year: 2021–2022).
+Year A will be available for purchase in Fall 2022 and Year B in Fall 2023.

 “Haverkamp knows the force of discipline and resistance that will sustain an active, vibrant faith.
 She brings us into the presence of odd practitioners of discipline and resistance and makes clear that we too could engage in the joyous process of faithful intentionality.” — Walter Brueggemann, author of Sabbath as Resistance and A Way Other Than Our Own